D: What do you have there, Yaël? Is that some sort of an aloe plant?

 Y: This isn't just any old flower, Don.
 The cool thing about agaves is that when they do finally flower--and it can take them many, many years, sometimes decades--they're not kidding around.
 You see how the agave is in the shape of a rosette?

-The cool thing about agaves is that when they do finally flower, which may take many years, they're not kidding around.
-When it's ready, a thick stem or mast will shoot up from the center of the rosette shaped plant in a matter of days, and grow to a staggering height.
+Y: It will look like this year after year, getting a little larger, but that's about it, until one year, when it's ready, a thick stem or mast will shoot up from the center of the rosette in a matter of days and grow to a staggering height.

-On some agaves, the mast may grow to about 6 to 8 feet.
-The most spectacular of the agaves is Agave Americana, otherwise known as the Century Plant.
+Y: On some agaves, the mast may grow to about 6 to 8 feet.
+The most spectacular of the agaves is Agave americana, otherwise known as the Century Plant.
 Its mast can grow as high as thirty feet before flowering.